Kwessi Dunes: Our View

-Opening in March 2020, Kwessi Dunes is located deep in Namibia’s striking NamibRand Nature Reserve and shares a 100 km border with the Namib-Naukluft National Park to the west and the Nubib mountains to the east; a vast desert wilderness of over 200,000 hectares.
-With its rolling desert plains and backdrop of craggy mountains and iconic red dunes, this is a place where time seems to stand still and the space is never-ending.
-Here, it’s not about chasing big game but rather soaking up the beauty of the colourful landscape, admiring the antelope that scatter the sand, and gazing at the stars the light up the night sky.
+Kwessi Dunes is located deep in Namibia’s striking NamibRand Nature Reserve and shares a 100 km border with the Namib-Naukluft National Park to the west and the Nubib mountains to the east.
+A vast desert wilderness of over 200,000 hectares with rolling desert plains and a backdrop of craggy mountains and iconic red dunes, this is a place where time seems to stand still and the space is never-ending.
+Here, it’s not about chasing big game but rather soaking up the beauty of the colourful landscape, admiring the antelope that scatter the sand, and gazing at the stars that light up the night sky.

-At Kwessi Dunes, you’ll find 12 cool and comfortable (and air-conditioned) chalets all with canvas walls and thatched roofs.
+At Kwessi Dunes, you’ll find 12 cool and comfortable air-conditioned chalets all with canvas walls and thatched roofs.
 Each bedroom has a separate ‘star gazer’ room, completely open to the sky, and the perfect spot from which to watch the celestial theatre show above.
-Views from the rooms, the main area and the swimming pool are of the vast, desert vistas and when you can bear to tear your eyes away, enjoy quad biking, scenic drives and walks, hot air ballooning, helicopter flights, horse riding and day trips to Sossusvlei.
+Views from the rooms, the main area and the swimming pool are of the vast, desert vistas.
+When you can bear to tear your eyes away, enjoy quad biking, scenic drives and walks, hot air ballooning, helicopter flights, horse riding and day trips to Sossusvlei.

 Kwessi Dunes: Quick Facts